 The Sequoia-Kings Canyon and John Krebs Wildernesses encompass 93% of Sequoia and Kings Canyon National Parks.
 While many hikers enter the wilderness from the east side (along Hwy 395) crossing through the John Muir Wilderness, most visitors enter from the west using Hwy 180, 198, and 245.
 The parks maintain over 800 miles of trails.
 See the sidebar links for directions and public transportation options.

 Wilderness permits are required for all overnight camping outside designated campgrounds in Sequoia and Kings Canyon National Parks.
 (Why)?
 There is a $15.00 backcountry camping fee for all parties late May through September.
 Permits are not required for day hikes, except in the Mt.
 Whitney area (entering through the Inyo National Forest).

 Quotas limit the number of people entering each trailhead on a given day.
 To insure you've got a space, you can reserve a permit in advance from the National Park Service for trips between mid-May and September.
-Reservations can be made between March 1st and 3 weeks before the start of your intended trip.
+Reservations can be made between March 1st and two weeks before the start of your intended trip.
 All reservation requests must be faxed or mailed in (see sidebar for additional info).

 MAXIMUM GROUP SIZE

 The maximum group size is 15 people per party on all trails except for Redwood Canyon where the maximum size is 10.
 Select areas have a limit of 8 people per party for off-trail travel.
 Maximum number of stock allowed per party is 20.
 Some areas have lower limits for stock.
 If you plan to bring stock, be sure to check Sequoia and Kings Canyon’s stock use regulations.

 Wood fires are permitted in Kings Canyon National Park below 10,000 feet elevation except in Granite Basin and Redwood Canyon.